General Partner @ Partech,

 Whether or not you’re fundraising right now.
-Actually, all the more so if you’re not.
 Companies are built over many years, and the investors you bring on to support you on that journey will likely be around through most of it.
 So we both want to maximize the odds we’re a great and valuable match.
 Proxies help: what we’ve done, with whom, etc. But to truly find out, nothing beats getting to know each other early.
-We’ll learn answers to two questions: are our areas of interests aligned, and can we grow the company faster and more successfully?
+We’ll learn answers to two questions: are our areas of interests aligned, and can we, together, grow the company faster and more successfully?

 I look to back founders building engines of collective progress.

 As an investor, I’ve long been inspired to take on the problems I faced building my own startups, in product and engineering roles.
 This has kept leading me to two distinct categories of companies.